Luscieu/obsidian/Fall 2025/Sociology1025/Culture.md

 - May be universal, by expressed in different manners

 Culture shock & Ethnocentrism:
-- Culture Shock: the feeling of surprise and disorein
+- Culture Shock: the feeling of surprise and disorientation that is experience when people witness cultural practices different to their own
+- Ethnocentrism: the tendency for a person to judge other cultures based on their own

+Cultural Relativism: the belief that all cultures have equal value
+- To try to see the world as others see it